Grec Festival

 No hay anuncios

-Relationship relationships also have an important weight in the show.
+Couple relationships also play an important role in the show.
 "It is the portrait of four relationships at four different moments in life.
 The parents have been married for 30 years.
 The eldest daughter is with a man 10 years younger and the show explores this significant age difference.
-The middle one has a long relationship with a man with whom she has a young daughter and both are very focused on their professional project, and the youngest has just paired up," explains Utzet.
-According to the director, all the characters "create a very strong intimacy with the audience by sharing their desires and frustrations, so that everyone can feel identified with it".
+The middle one has a long relationship with a man with whom she has a young daughter and both are very focused on their professional project, and the youngest has just paired up," Utzet details.
+According to the director, all the characters "create a very strong intimacy with the audience by sharing their desires and frustrations, so that everyone can feel identified".